 Unfortunately, the supply response may be minimal because they cannot be produced instantly.
 Apricots trees may need to be planted, with time taken to grow, ripen and harvest the fruit.
 As a result, the PES of apricots (and many other seasonal fruits) will tend to be very low in the short term.
-However, the PES will increase over time as more resources can be shifted into the production of apricots.
-(Assuming that the price of apricots remains high over time, this is likely to happen).
-If, however, the apricots could be stored for long(er) periods, then suppliers would be more responsive to price changes.
+However, the PES will increase over time as more resources can be shifted into the production of apricots (assuming that the increased preference for apricots is permanent and the price of apricots remains high over time.)
 In contrast, a song that has been written and recorded can be supplied at the tap of a button in the digital era.
-The production of new copies has a tiny production period, so the PES of such products is very high
+The production of new copies has a minimal production period, so the PES of such products is very high.

 This factor highlights the importance of time for the PES.
 Over time, firms will be able to respond to changing price signals and this will vary from industry to industry.
 Consider a farmer who makes his/her living from grazing cattle.
 Imagine how he/she might respond to an increase in the world price for beef.
 In the short term, the farmer may not be able to meet the increased demand which has caused the relative price to increase.
 He/she will also want to make sure that the price change is not temporary so may need to study the causes of the price increase (are they cyclical or structural changes that have occurred in the market?).
 If the price is expected to stay high, then the farmer will look to raise more cattle in the future, and he/she will be able to respond more effectively to the higher prices.
-This is very similar to the situation that faced commodity miners during the mining boom that Australia experienced between 2007 and 2012.